bozzltron/bozzltron.com/source/_posts/Firefox.md

 Why does Mozilla make Firefox?

 Firefox was created in 1998 as Netscape Navigators source code was released.
-Firefox was an open-source project contributed to by many all over the world, thanks to the Internet.
+It was an open-source project contributed to by many all over the world, thanks to the Internet.
 In 2003 an independent non-profit organization called the Mozilla Foundation was created to support Firefox and organize donations for its funding.
-Firefox by people for people.
+Firefox is made by people for people.

 Clearly, Mozilla has the most integrity when it comes to trust.
 They're not trying to make money from your data.
 They are not trying to sell you something.
 They are trying to provide an open and free browser option so that we are not stuck with only browsers with agendas.